Particular/docs.particular.net/README.md

 ## EIP references

-[Enterprise Integration Patters (EIP)](http://www.enterpriseintegrationpatterns.com/) is a bible of messaging.
+[Enterprise Integration Patterns (EIP)](http://www.enterpriseintegrationpatterns.com/) is a bible of messaging.
 We sometimes use the same or similar patterns, but name them differently.
 When describing such a pattern, it's useful to reference the related EIP pattern, to make it easier to understand.

 ### Terms we use and are aligned with EIP